 The more serious problem was alluded to before.
 It is that we have no account of what N(F,G) is and how it is that it makes it the case that Fs are followed by Gs.
 One could insist that it is simply analytic that if N(F,G) then Fs are followed by Gs.
 But if the implication is true by meaning it seems to undermine the ability of N(F,G) to explain why Fs are followed by Gs.
 So, what is the relation?
 It isn’t the case that N(F,G) causes Fs to be followed by Gs.
-N(F,G) is not the sort of entity that is involved in causation and, in any case, since causation involves subsumption under laws this would require laws involving N(F,G) and so just postpone the problem.
+N(F,G) is not the sort of entity that is involved in causation and, in any case, since causation involves subsumption under laws. this would require laws involving N(F,G) and so just postpone the problem.
 To make it the case that N(F,G) guarantees and explains why Fs are followed by Gs would seem to have to involve some kind of sui generis explanatory relation.
-But where Descartes, Newton and their contemporaries might have thought they understood how God could bring about worldly regularities we have to admit we have to admit that we have no idea how N(F,G) works to make Gs follow Fs.
+But where Descartes, Newton, and their contemporaries might have thought they understood how God could bring about worldly regularities, we have to admit that we have no idea how N(F,G) works to make Gs follow Fs.

 Also, one may wonder why scientists should be interested in discovering that N(F,G) or why N(F,G) is related to counterfactuals and explanation in the ways that we think laws are.
 Just declaring that these facts are laws doesn’t answer the question.
 N(F,G) has to earn that title not merely assume it.

 A different governing account of laws more in tune with contemporary physics has been proposed by Tim Maudlin.
-According to Maudlin the fundamental laws of physics are themselves metaphysically fundamental elements of ontology.
+According to Maudlin, the fundamental laws of physics are themselves metaphysically fundamental elements of ontology.
 They are entities, in a very broad sense, although they don’t fall into any of the usual ontological categories, properties, relations, individuals, space-time, abstract mathematical structures, etc. Maudlin thinks we should recognize laws as belonging to a new category of ontology.
 They are entities that produce or govern and thereby explain the evolution of events.
 They do this by operating on the state of the universe at a time (or on a Cauchy surface) and producing from it states at subsequent times.
 Exactly how this works is not further explicated but posited as the best account of laws in physics.
-This account has the interesting feature of presupposing a preferred temporal direction which laws operate.
+This account has the interesting feature of presupposing a preferred temporal direction in which laws operate.
 Maudlin thinks this is an advantage of his account since there are other reasons to hold that as, he put, “time passes” in the direction of past to future.
-On his account time is the unique dimension imbued with an intrinsic direction.
-According to Maudlin, this direction not only determines the direction of operation of laws but also underlies the other of time’s arrows.
-Thus, in contrast to Armstrong’s account Maudlin’s involves an intimate relation between laws and time and more generally with spatial- temporal structure since laws on his account reflect this structure.
+On his account, time is the unique dimension imbued with an intrinsic direction.
+According to Maudlin, this direction not only determines the direction of operation of laws but also underlies the other ??? of time’s arrows.
+Thus, in contrast to Armstrong’s account, Maudlin’s involves an intimate relation between laws and time and more generally with spatial- temporal structure since laws on his account reflect this structure.
 We will return to the relation between laws and time throughout our discussion.